 Music for the Sake of Music Executive and Artistic Director, Michael thoroughly believes everyone is capable of creating music and enjoying the process and has made it his mission to help find or create avenues for all people to do so.
 In addition to his work with MFSOM, Michael is a Graduate Conducting Associate the University of Cincinnati, College-Conservatory of Music where he is concurrently pursuing a DMA in Wind Studies, working with all department ensembles and is Music Director Designate of the University of Cincinnati Symphony Orchestra.
 Additionally, Michael is Assistant Director of Bands at Thomas More University.
 Previously, he served as Orchestra Director at Ripon College, Music Director and Conductor of the East Central Indiana Chamber Orchestra and the Youth Symphony Orchestra of East Central Indiana, and as Assistant Conductor of the Muncie (IN) Symphony Orchestra.

-Michael's primary conducting instructors include Douglas Droste, Thomas Caneva, and Randall Meder.
+Michael's primary conducting instructors include Kevin Michael Holzman, Douglas Droste, Thomas Caneva, and Randall Meder.
 He has had additional study with Kevin Collins, Gary Green, and Andrew Mast.
 Michael holds degrees from Ball State University and the University of Wisconsin-Green Bay, and has studied at the Lawrence University Conservatory of Music.

 ANDY MAST, Wind Ensemble